Monitizer Terms and Conditions (T&C's)

 8.3.1 Supplier warrants that: (a) the Monitizer Platform and Hardware will operate as described in the Specification Sheets (as amended from time to time) in all material respects; and (b) it shall perform its obligations under this Contract with reasonable skill and care and using competent and appropriately qualified personnel.

 8.3.2 In the event of any breach of the warranty set out at Section 8.3.1 that is notified to Supplier in writing within 30 days of such breach, Supplier shall use reasonable commercial endeavours to promptly remedy the breach or, if it is unable to do so, Supplier may terminate the Contract and make a refund of a reasonable pro rata portion of the Fees reflecting the non-performance.
 Such termination and refund shall be Supplier’s sole and exclusive liability and Client’s sole and exclusive remedy for breach of this warranty.

 8.4 Exclusion of Certain Warranties.
-The Hardware, ND Platform and Professional Services are provided “as is”, “where is” and “as available”.
-ND Platform, the Hardware and the documentation being provided are not warranted by Supplier to be error-free or free from interruption, or vulnerabilities or viruses.
+The Hardware, Monitizer Platform and Professional Services are provided “as is”, “where is” and “as available”.
+Monitizer Platform, the Hardware and the documentation being provided are not warranted by Supplier to be error-free or free from interruption, or vulnerabilities or viruses.